-Children, young people and their families are cared for within the Trust in a variety of settings including the paediatric accident and emergency department, paediatric day ward, a level three neonatal intensive care unit, a young person’s unit and ward areas where paediatric surgery and medical care is delivered.
+Children, young people and their families are cared for within the Trust in a variety of settings including the paediatric accident and emergency department, paediatric day ward, a level three neonatal intensive care unit, a young person’s unit and ward areas where paediatric surgery and medical care is provided.

 Additional services include paediatric and young people’s diabetic, respiratory, oncology, rheumatology and haematology services and care.

-Discover more about Ashford and St. Peter’s Hospitals NHS Foundation Trust.
+Discover more about Ashford and St Peter’s Hospitals NHS Foundation Trust.

-Locality three is located in the north-western area of Surrey and serves the Frimley area, as well as surrounding towns and villages in north Hampshire and east Berkshire.
+This locality covers the north-western area of Surrey and serves the Frimley area, as well as surrounding towns and villages in north Hampshire and east Berkshire.